CrunchyData/postgres-operator/docs/content/tutorial/resize-cluster.md

 - `spec.instances.dataVolumeClaimSpec.resources.requests.storage`: The Postgres data directory (aka your database).
 - `spec.archive.pgbackrest.repos.volume.volumeClaimSpec.resources.requests.storage`: The pgBackRest repository when using "volume" storage

-The above should be familiar: it follows th esame pattern as the standard [Kubernetes PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) structure.
+The above should be familiar: it follows the same pattern as the standard [Kubernetes PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) structure.

 For example, let's say we want to update our `hippo` Postgres cluster so that each instance now uses a `10Gi` PVC and our backup repository uses a `20Gi` PVC.
 We can do so with the following markup: